What is Baptism?

 What does this teach us about baptism?

-First, we should remember that Paul did not plant the church in Rome, yet he clearly assumes that his readers will know what baptism is.
+We should remember that Paul did not plant the church in Rome, yet he clearly assumes that his readers will know what baptism is.
 From this, we can conclude that baptism must have begun very soon after the death of Jesus.
+Paul could not have taught these people what baptism was.

 Does Paul’s language of being “buried with Him through baptism” imply that Paul understood baptism to be an immersion into water?

-We note that Paul also uses this language in Col 2:12.
+We note that Paul also uses this language in Colossians 2:12.
 This point is disputed.
 There appear to be three different ways of understanding Romans 6:4.

 What is the first?